 A few weeks ago, I felt like I was at a really, really low point.
 One of the many over the years, where I’ve felt like I was being humbled by God and in a darkness that still required I shine my light despite I was going through.
 The epitome of navigating life’s hills and valleys.
 The reality is that both the uphill climb and the dark places are both difficult spaces to be in.
 Both require work, determination, effort, consistency, desire, and motivation to keep moving forward; even if forward is only one small step at a time.
 Either way, both spaces require you to trust the process.

-These are the walls I’m hiding behind now.
+These are the walls I hide behind often.

 Behind these walls, I am terribly my worst critic.
 Self-doubt finds its ways through the cracks and plagues my mind.
 My confidence wanes from time to time, because I’m unsure if I’m really all I talk myself up to be.
 Can I live up to the expectations that my life and opportunity has created for me.
 I often wonder how long it will take people to recognize I’m “a fraud.”
 That I really don’t know what I’m out here doing and discover I’m just winging it a majority of the time.
 Hoping that whatever goes up will come down better than when I tossed it up.
 A lot of times, that concept alone feels silly.
 I’ve found my value in what I’ve been able to accomplish and in my ability to succeed.
 So much so, that sometimes I allow the success to define my identity, overshadowing the core of what really makes me, me.